Generic measure preserving transformations and the closed groups they generate: Notions and lemmas on unitary representations of

 \section{Notions and lemmas on unitary representations of $L^0(\lambda, {\mathbb T})$}

-The point of this section is to state definitions and prove auxiliary lemmas that are needed to carry out arguments concerning unitary representations of $L^0(\lambda, {\mathbb T})$.
+In this section, we build a framework, consisting of definitions and auxiliary lemmas, that is needed to carry out our arguments concerning unitary representations of $L^0(\lambda, {\mathbb T})$.
+We proceed with care as some notions introduced here are new and some notions and notation from the literature are revised.
+For example, the definition of ${\mathbb N}[{\mathbb Z}^\times]$, the semigroup operation and the action of ${\mathbb Z}^\times$ on it are new.
+The same goes for the notion of good permutation and good homeomorphism.
+Aside from being the basis of the arguments in this paper, the new framework allows us to streamline the statements of Theorems~\ref{T:rep} and \ref{T:dlco} proved in \cite{Sol} and \cite{Ete}, respectively.
+For example, the algebraic notions related to ${\mathbb N}[{\mathbb Z}^\times]$ permit a more concise formulation of Theorem~\ref{T:dlco}, cf.\;\cite[Theorem~4.4]{Ete}, while good homeomorphisms make it possible to remove an ad hoc linear order on $2^{\mathbb N}$ in the statement of Theorem~\ref{T:rep}, cf.\;\cite[Condition (A3) in Theorem~2.1]{Sol}.

 We start by defining equivariant Hilbert space maps, Section~\ref{Su:equi}.
-Then, we define a semigroup ${\mathbb N}[{\mathbb Z}^*]$, Section~\ref{Su:semig}.
-Next, we describe a family of compact zero dimensional spaces $C_x$ indexed by $x\in {\mathbb N}[{\mathbb Z}^*]$, Section~\ref{Suu:cx}.
+Then, we define a semigroup ${\mathbb N}[{\mathbb Z}^\times]$, Section~\ref{Su:semig}.
+Next, we describe a family of compact zero dimensional spaces $C_x$ indexed by $x\in {\mathbb N}[{\mathbb Z}^\times]$, Section~\ref{Suu:cx}.
 Each such space comes with a natural notion of marginally compatible and compatible measures, Section~\ref{Su:compm}, and with a class of functions indexed by elements of $L^0$, Section~\ref{Su:cefu}.
 The measures and functions are then combined to define basic representations of $L^0$ that will be used later to build representations of interest, Section~\ref{Su:basic}.